The Ramsey theory of the universal homogeneous triangle-free graph: Background: Trees coding graphs and the Halpern- and Milliken Theorems

 This theorem of Halpern and \Lauchli\ was applied by Laver in \cite{Laver84} to prove that given $k\ge 2$ and given any coloring of the product of $k$ many copies of the rationals $\mathbb{Q}^k$ into finitely many colors, there are subsets $X_i$ of the rationals which again are dense linear orders without endpoints such that $X_0\times\dots\times X_{k-1}$ has at most $k!$ colors.
 Laver further proved that $k!$ is the lower bound.
 Thus, the big Ramsey degree for the simplest object (single $k$-length sequences) in the \Fraisse\ class of products of finite linear orders has been found.
 The full result for all big Ramsey degrees for Age($\mathbb{Q}^k)$ would involve applications of the extension of Milliken's theorem to products of finitely many copies of $2^{<\om}$; such an extension has been proved by Vlitas in \cite{Vlitas14}.

 Harrington produced an interesting method for proving the Halpern-\Lauchli\ Theorem which uses the set-theoretic technique of forcing, but which takes place entirely in the standard axioms of set theory, and most of mathematics, ZFC.
 No new external model is actually built, but rather, finite bits of information, guaranteed by the existence of a generic filter for the forcing, are used to build the subtrees satisfying the Halpern-\Lauchli\ Theorem.
 This proof is said to provide the clearest intuition into the theorem (see \cite{TodorcevicBK10}).
-Harrington's proof was never published, though the ideas were well-known in certain circles.
-A version close to his original proof appears in \cite{DobrinenRIMS17}, where a proof was reconstructed based on an outline provided to the author by Laver in 2011.
+Harrington did not publish his proof, though the ideas were well-known in certain circles.
+A version close to Harrington's original proof appeared in \cite{DobrinenRIMS17}, where a proof was reconstructed based on an outline provided to the author by Laver in 2011.
 This proof formed the starting point for our proofs in Sections \ref{sec.5} and \ref{sec.1SPOC} of Halpern-\Lauchli\ style theorems for strong coding trees.
+An earlier proof appeared in \cite{Farah/TodorcevicBK}.
+That proof uses the weaker assumption $\kappa\ra (\aleph_0)^d_2$ instead of Harrington's original $\kappa\ra (\aleph_1)^{2d}_{\aleph_0}$ (see Definition \ref{defn.arrownotation}), necessitating more involved arguments.

 Harrington's proof for $d$ many trees uses the forcing which adds $\kappa$ many Cohen subsets of the product of level sets of $d$ many copies of $2^{<\om}$, where $\kappa$ satisfies a certain partition relation, depending on $d$.
 For any set $X$ and cardinal $\mu$, $[X]^{\mu}$ denotes the collection of all subsets of $X$ of cardinality $\mu$.